RphWbr/visiannot/doc/source/userguide-configuration.rst

 .. figure:: images/configuration_annotevent.png

-  Screenshot of the event annotation configuration
+  Screenshot of the events annotation configuration

 The user must click on the push button "Add" in order to create a new annotation configuration, corresponding to a new label.
 Once an annotation configuration is added, there are two fields to fill in: